sophiech05/Leaf-epithelium-analysis-using-Python/README.md

 ### FDV_leaf_database

 This folder contains 26 .png image files of photographs of various species.
-The species and sample names may be cross-referenced using the 'global_database_cleaned.csv' included in the 'FDV_database' folder.
+The species and sample names may be cross-referenced using the `global_database_cleaned.csv` included in the `FDV_database` folder.

 ### global_database_cleaned.csv

 This csv file contains the information about the 116 images from the database.
-The first column 'plant_name' contains the name of the species.
+The first column `plant_name` contains the name of the species.
-The second column 'cell_fname' contains the name of the file containing the microscopic image of the corresponding species.
+The second column `cell_fname` contains the name of the file containing the microscopic image of the corresponding species.